A Little About Me

 Enough about Me, I’M HERE FOR YOU!

-You want to enjoy teaching and head into your weekends satisfied that you have been doing a great job.
+You want to enjoy teaching Monday through Friday and head into your weekends confident you have made your students’ lives better.
 You work hard.
 You probably find it difficult to switch off.
-If you’re like me, you brood over all the work you’re not grading?
-Maybe you replay that one lesson that didn’t go so well over and over?
+If you’re like me, you brood over all the work you’re not grading.
+You lament that you don’t have more time for planning better lessons.
+Maybe you replay that one lesson that didn’t go so well over and over.
 But what if I told you that you could leave your classroom at the end of the day confident that you have done your best?

 makethemmasterit.com is here to help you to find support with other professionals who care as much as you do.
 The good people here are looking for ways to gain new insights on student learning AND find practical help for the day-to-day challenges of delivering effective instruction.